Day 1 Ho Chi Minh City

 Day 8 Halong Bay

 Travel by private minibus to the spectacular World Heritage site of Halong Bay (approximately 4 hours).
 This is one of Vietnam’s most beautiful places, a secluded bay of emerald waters flecked with limestone islands and caves.
-Here you’ll go on a cruise to explore these caves and surrounding rock formations, and in the warmer months perhaps go kayaking or opt for a swim from Ti Top Island.
-There’ll be a dining room and bar on board where you’ll enjoy your meals, including fresh seafood for lunch and dinner.
+Here you’ll go on a cruise to explore Surprise Cave and surrounding rock formations, and in the warmer months perhaps go kayaking or opt for a swim from Ti Top Island.
+Access to Surprise Cave is via staircases.
+Once inside the cave the pathways are a little uneven and slippery.
+On board your ship, there’ll be a dining room and bar on board where you’ll enjoy your meals, including fresh seafood for lunch and dinner.
 Spend the night on board the boat beneath a sky alive with starlight.

 Day 9 Hanoi